decretist/Dissertation/Chapter1/chapter1.md

     the *Digest* in [@corbino_pandectarum_1988].

 [^4]: The reference is to Dig.
 48.4.7.3.
 "XIII, 49 Iohanni defensori
-    exempla legum tradit, secundum quas iudicet" in Dag Ludvig Norberg, ed., S. Gregorii Magni Registrum Epistularum, Libri VIII-XIV, Appendix, Corpus Christianorum.
-Series Latina, 140 A (Turnholti:
+    exempla legum tradit, secundum quas iudicet" in [@norberg_registrum_1982, 1058-1064].
+Translated as "13.49
-    Brepols, 1982) 1058-1064.
-Translated as
-    "13.49 Gregory to John, his defender, going to Spain.
-An example of a law," August 603, in John R. C. Martyn, trans., The Letters of Gregory the Great, vol. 3, Books 10-14, Mediaeval Sources in Translation 40 (Toronto: Pontifical Institute of Mediaeval Studies, 2004), 863-866.
+    Gregory to John, his defender, going to Spain.
+An example of a law," August 603, in [@martyn_letters_2004, 863-866].

 [^5]: Cesare Manaresi, ed., *I Placiti del "Regnum Italiae.,"* 3 vols.,
     Fonti per la storia d'Italia, pubblicate dall' Istituto storico